FabianoCamilo/odyssey-lift-off-part5-client/README.md

 # Odyssey Lift-off V (Client): Road to production

 Welcome to the companion app of Odyssey Lift-off V (client)!
-You can [find the course lessons and instructions on Odyssey](https://odyssey.apollographql.com/lift-off-part5), Apollo's learning platform.

 You can [preview the completed demo app here](https://lift-off-client-demo.netlify.app/).